Professor of Biology

 Raymond Coppinger, professor emeritus of biology, majored in literature and philosophy at Boston University.
 His Ph.D. thesis in biology at the University of Massachusetts is on the effect of experience and novelty on avian feeding behavior.
 He joined the founding faculty at Hampshire College in 1969.
-He lectures around the world and organizes research on animal behavior, especially the behavior of canines.
+He lectured around the world and organized research on animal behavior, especially the behavior of canines.

 Coppinger’s first professional studies of dogs occurred on the runners of a dog sled.
 During a twelve-year mushing career, he progressed from a five-dog to a sixteen-dog team, won many races on the northeast (USA) circuits, and developed a new strain of fast, responsive sled dogs.
 Many of these went on to run in Alaskan championship races.
 His research projects with sled dogs include responses of racing dogs to the stress of heat retention, and the amounts of energy required to pull sled and driver.